-Whether you do it for a school project or just for amusement on a rainy afternoon, building a simple machine is a great activity to work on with your child.
-Not only is building something an excellent way to spend time together, but doing so is also a wonderful opportunity for a straightforward engineering lesson.
-You can use the time to teach your child to recognize and understand the six types of simple machines: levers, wheels and axles, pulleys, inclined planes, wedges, and screws.
+Whether for a school project or just for amusement on a rainy afternoon, building a simple machine is a great activity to work on with your child.
+Not only is building something an excellent way to spend time together but doing so is also a wonderful opportunity for a straightforward engineering lesson.
+You can use the time to teach your child to recognize and understand the six types of simple machines: levers, wheels and axles, pulleys, inclined planes, wedges, and screws while having fun.

 More Information and Simple Machine Projects